srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     HostName={iot-hub-name}.azure-devices.net;DeviceId=IoTEdgeGateway;SharedAccessKey={shared-access-key}
     ```

+1. Save a copy of the connection string value for reference later in this lab.

-1. The next step is to create the Child IoT Device.
-These will be **IoT Devices** registered with the Azure IoT Hub, and will connect directly to the Parent IoT Device for communications with the cloud.
+    The next step is to create the child IoT Device that will connect directly to the parent IoT Edge Gateway Device for communications with IoT hub.

-1. To create the first child device, run the following command:
+1. To create an IoT Device and configure it as a child of your IoT Edge Device, run the following command:

     ```sh
     az iot hub device-identity create -n AZ-220-HUB-_{YOUR-ID}_ --device-id ChildDevice1 --pd IoTEdgeGateway